codingpajamas/codingpajamas.github.io/_posts/2015-10-19-create-a-basic-job-scheduler-with-agenda.md

 layout: post
 title: "Create a Basic Job Scheduler With Agenda"
 date: 2015-12-20
-tags: [uncategorized]
+tags: [nodejs]
 image: /images/pimg/nodejs.png
-status: draft
+status: published
 ---

 ## Introduction

-I'm adding a functionality to an online store that need to check an 'order' if it's 24 hours old and update its status from 'new' to 'abandoned'.
+I'm adding a functionality to an online store that need to check the **orders** if it's 24 hours old and update its status from 'new' to 'abandoned'.
+This checking task needs to run every 24 hours.

-I used (Agenda)[https://github.com/rschmukler/agenda] for schedule this functionality.
+I used [Agenda](https://github.com/rschmukler/agenda) for this basic functionality because it is lightweight, easy to use, and doesn't require me to install another program in my application stack.